CarlosHPires/calculator/README.md

-# calculator
+# imc-calculator
- A calculator made with vanilla JavaScript, html and css
+ A imc calculator made with vanilla JavaScript, html and css